tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 wish the client to use a CID (or again, alternately, to use a zero-length CID).

+Having endpoints select the CID that is used by peers gives implementations flexibility in the choice of how to format and generate CIDs.

 When a session is resumed, the "connection_id" extension is negotiated afresh, not retained from previous connections in the session.